mpalash/aliakbarmehta/_content/the-shape-of-museums-to-come.md

 ---
 title: The Shape of Museums to Come
-subtitle: "'The Museum of the Future.
+subtitle: in 'The Museum of the Future.
 43 New Contributions to the Discussion about the Future of the Museum', (ed.)
-Nora Sternfeld, Kassel University"
+Nora Sternfeld, (pub.) schnittpunkt and Joachim Baur
 layout: content
 tag: publication
 pubdate: "2020"